sc0ttj/router/README.md

 Therefore, when inside your routes, there's often no need to parse `req.body` yourself - unless handling gzipped data or file uploads (multi-part form data or octect-streams).
 In this case, you should use middleware like [`body-parser`](https://expressjs.com/resources/middleware/body-parser.html).

-If you're rnunning a GET-based restful API, you probably don't need to worry about `req.body`, it's usually only for POST data and file uploads.
+If you're running a GET-based restful API, you probably don't need to worry about `req.body`, it's usually only for POST data and file uploads.

 ## Usage in AWS Lambda: as router for your API